 Generally it's good to get a shed a bit bigger than you think you need for flexibility if you have the space available and it won't look wrong.

-You're going to want your garden shed to look great and last for many years to come, and for that, you need the right materials.
+You're going to want your garden shed to look great and last for many years to come, and for that, you need to find the right shed material.
 Choose a material that will match your garden décor and maintain its appearance and functionality through rain, hail and shine.

 Some of the materials you can choose for garden sheds include timber, plastic resin, and steel.
 Plastic is lightweight and rustproof and timber boasts beautiful, traditional warmth, but steel is the most common option due to durablity, low maintenaince and cost.